VSpaceCode/VSpaceCode/README.md

 The following commands can be access through command palette to rerun the automatic configuration step.

-- Configure Settings and Keybindings Config for VSpaceCode
+- VSpaceCode: Configure Default Settings and Keybindings

   This command will run the below two commands and is also the command that runs on the welcome notification

-- Configure Settings for VSpaceCode
+- VSpaceCode: Configure Default Settings

   This command will merge the [necessary settings](./src/settings.jsonc) to your user's `settings.json`

-- Configure Keybindings for VSpaceCode
+- VSpaceCode: Configure Default Keybindings

   This command will merge the [necessary key bindings](./src/keybindings.jsonc) to your user's `keybindings.json`